 Peering Into Procter & Gamble Company's Recent Short Interest

-Procter & Gamble Company's (NYSE:PG) short percent of float has fallen 11.11% since its last report.
-The company recently reported that it has 13.40 million shares sold short, which is 0.56% of all regular shares that are available for trading.
+Procter & Gamble Company's (NYSE:PG) short percent of float has risen 5.36% since its last report.
+The company recently reported that it has 14.10 million shares sold short, which is 0.59% of all regular shares that are available for trading.
 Based on its trading volume, it would take traders 1.7 days to cover their short positions on average.

 Why Short Interest Matters